This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Clean the catheter parts: Clean the caps, hubs, and injection ports before you attach and after you remove tubing from your child's catheter.
 Open the package that contains the new alcohol pad.
 Put on new medical gloves.
 Use a new alcohol pad for each part you clean.
 Throw away used alcohol pads.

-- Flush your child's catheter: Your child's PHP may give you syringes filled with saline (salt water) or heparin to flush your child's catheter.
+- Flush your child's catheter: Your child's healthcare provider may give you syringes filled with saline (salt water) or heparin to flush your child's catheter.
 Heparin is a medicine that helps prevent blood clots from forming inside the catheter.
 Heparin can cause an allergic reaction or bleeding problems.

 - Attach the syringe that contains the flushing solution to the end of the catheter tubing.
 Slowly push the fluid out of the syringe and into the catheter.
 Throw away the syringe.
 Clean the end of the catheter or cap with a new alcohol pad.

 - Do not force the fluid.
 Force could damage the catheter, or release a blood clot from the end of the catheter.
 Straighten any kinks in the tubing.
-Contact your child's PHP if it is still hard to push fluid into the catheter.
+Contact your child's healthcare provider if it is still hard to push fluid into the catheter.

 - Change the caps and medicine tubing: Your child may need extra tubing to get medicine.
-Ask your child's PHP how often to change the caps and the medicine tubing.
+Ask your child's healthcare provider how often to change the caps and the medicine tubing.

 - Clamp the catheter: You may need to clamp your child's catheter at certain times, such as when the tubing is being changed.
 The catheter is clamped to help prevent air from getting in.